Combine Your Modes of Transportation, and Travel Differently!

 Park-and-ride facilities are free parking lots reserved for STO patrons to encourage them to park their vehicles temporarily and continue their travel by bus.

-There are 20 park-and-ride facilities spread out across the STO's system at strategic locations where our buses operate.
+There are near 20 park-and-ride facilities spread out across the STO's system at strategic locations where our buses operate.
 Some of the free parking lots have bicycle racks, and all of them have the regulatory number of parking spots reserved for persons with a disability.

 Take advantage of the park-and-ride to: